nehab3/nehab3.github.io/_projects/Final-Project-Part-3.1.md

 ---
-name: Final Project Part 3.1
+name: Final Project Part 3.1 - Group 6
 tools: [Python, HTML, Altair]
 image: assets/pngs/electric-car.png
 description: This is a submission for Final Project Part 3.1 by Neha Bharadwaj and Asmita Khode!